 Study of parametric and nonparametric statistics commonly used in the behavioral and life sciences.
 Included are analyses of relationship and variance, as well as effect sizes associated with each.
 Cross-listed as PSYC/ SOCI 324.
 Students majoring in Biology or Psychology must earn a grade of C or higher.
-Prerequisite: MATH 150 or higher.
+Prerequisite: Grade of C or higher in Math 150 or higher level math course.